 - Texas Department of State Health Services Laboratory Supplies

-- Texas Health and Human Services Office of the Ombudsman
+- Texas Health and Human Services Medicaid and Chip Services Information for Providers—Telehealth Services

 - Texas Health Steps

-- Texas Health Steps Anticipatory Guidance Resource List
+- Texas Health Steps Anticipatory Guidance Provider Guide

 - Texas Health Steps Child Health Clinical Record Forms

-- Texas Health Steps Child Health Clinical Record Form Instructions
+- Texas Health Steps Clinical Record Review Tool

 - Texas Health Steps Medical Checkup Periodicity Schedule for Infants, Children, and Adolescents

-- Texas Medicaid Provider Procedures Manual, Vol.2, Children’s Health Services Handbook
+- Texas Medicaid Provider Procedures Manual, Vol. 2, Telecommunication Services Handbook (October 2020).

 - Texas Vaccines for Children Program